 BAU-R-1: Recreation areas

 Exposure to thermal stress can cause health problems in the population and, in extreme cases, can increase mortality figures.
 Categories at risk are primarily older people, people with chronic illnesses, children and people who live in isolation.
-However, other population categories may also be affected if thermal stress becomes more frequent in future.
-For example, when temperatures at the workplace become excessive, employees may suffer from fatigue, impaired concentration and stress on the cardio-vascular system.
-In addition, potential consequences of high nocturnal temperatures can prevent or restrict the chances of people having a restful night.
+However, other population categories can also be affected by the more frequent heat stress expected to occur in the future (cf. Indicators GE-I-1, GE-I-3).
+Heat stress is also and in particular, caused by high nocturnal temperatures which prevent or hamper a good night’s rest (cf. Indicator BAU-I-1).
+Moreover, impacts on the economy can be caused by staff suffering from fatigue, impaired concentration and stress on the cardio-vascular system, making them less productive when temperatures at their workplace are too high (cf. Indicator IG-I-1).

-It is expected that climate change will further intensify urban climate effects, potentially leading to an increased incidence of heat-related health problems.
-Measures can be taken at various levels to counteract or pre-empt such impacts from climate change.
-The appropriate design of urban spaces and residential areas can make important contributions to this effect, by ensuring – both in terms of quantity and quality – the provision of ‘green’ and ‘blue’ infrastructures, i.e. green spaces and water bodies.
+It is expected that climate change will further intensify urban climate effects (cf. Indicator BAU-I-2), potentially leading to an increased incidence of heat-related health problems.
+Measures can be taken at various levels to counteract or pre-empt such impacts resulting from climate change.
+The appropriate design of urban spaces and residential areas can make important contributions to curb such impacts, by ensuring – both in terms of quantity and quality – the provision of ‘green’ and ‘blue’ infrastructures, i.e. with public and private green spaces and water bodies.
+Mostly green, sparsely sealed terrain such as recreation areas dedicated to sports and games, park-like areas and campsites or even cemeteries, fulfil important functions in localised micro-climates, especially in cases where they are inter-connected.

-The positive impact of green spaces on the urban climate and air quality as well as noise abatement depends on the size, structure and composition of areas enhanced by vegetation.
+The positive effect of green spaces on the urban climate and air quality as well as noise abatement depends on the size, structure and composition of areas enhanced by vegetation.
 Compared to the built environment, even areas just covered in grass achieve positive changes in terms of radiative and heat regimes, provided there is ample provision of water.
-Shrubs and shade-giving high trees enhance the bioclimatic effects.
-Compared to the built environment, lower surface and air temperatures develop.
-In addition, green spaces containing trees have greater air humidity than sealed areas.
+Shrubs and vigorous, shade-giving trees with a high crown reinforce the positive bio-climatic effects, at the same time as increasing an individual’s thermal comfort.
+Compared to the built environment, lower surface and air temperatures can develop.
+In addition, green spaces, especially those containing trees have greater relative air humidity than sealed areas.
+For plants and trees to develop their full potential, they depend on sufficient root space and a good water supply.

-In Germany’s larger towns with population sizes of more than 50,000, the public recreation area available to each inhabitant is inversely proportional to its size.
-The current provision of recreation areas in metropoles with population sizes of more than 500,000 is actually smallest.
-The larger medium-sized towns with population sizes between 50,000 and 100,000 currently enjoy, quantitatively speaking, the best provision of recreation areas available per inhabitant.
+As far as Germany’s towns with population sizes in excess of 50,000 inhabitants are concerned, the public recreation areas are on average greater in smaller towns whereas larger towns tend to offer less space for recreation.
+The current provision of recreation areas in metropoles with population sizes of more than 500,000 is actually the smallest.
+The larger medium-sized towns with population sizes between 50,000 and 100,000 currently enjoy, quantitatively speaking, the best provision of recreation areas.

 Share: